browserengineering/book/book/accessibility.md

 doing for years to come.[^toddler-curb-cut] And there's a good chance that, like many of my relatives, my eyesight will worsen as I age and I'll need to set my computer to a permanently larger text size.
-For more severe and permanent disabilities yet, there are more advanced tools like [screen readers][screen-reader].[^for-now] These take time to learn and use effectively, but are transformative for those who need them.
+For more severe and permanent disabilities, there are advanced tools like [screen readers][screen-reader].[^for-now] These take time to learn and use effectively, but are transformative for those who need them.

 [curb-cut]: https://en.wikipedia.org/wiki/Curb_cut